ritza-co/bryntum-scheduler-property-management-remix-starter/README.md

 # Tutorial: Create a property management scheduler with Bryntum and Remix

+- This is the starter code for the following [tutorial](#)
+- the "complete-scheduler" branch contains the code for the completed tutorial

 - [Using Bryntum Scheduler with React - Docs](https://www.bryntum.com/docs/scheduler/guide/Scheduler/integration/react/guide)
 - [Remix Docs](https://remix.run/docs)